sihawken/vanadium/README.md

 > [!IMPORTANT]
 > Thanks to the new age attestation laws enacted in California and Colorado, this disclaimer is necessary.
 >
 > This repo will not enable age attestation.
-Should the underlying image have age attestation, the images in this repo will rip it out
+Should the underlying image have age attestation, the images in this repo will rip it out.
 >
 > This repo exists solely to comply with the Apache License.
 These images are provided as-is, and without warranty.
 >